Netflix/denominator/example-daemon/README.md

 By default, denominatord listens on port 8080.
 Export `DENOMINATORD_PORT` to use a different port.

 ## API
-The api is read-only, and based on [OpenStack Designate V2](https://wiki.openstack.org/wiki/Designate/APIv2).
+The api is read-write, and based on [OpenStack Designate V2](https://wiki.openstack.org/wiki/Designate/APIv2).

 Output is always json, and there's really only a few error cases.
   * 404 for an invalid request.